Updated for Dragonflight Prepatch: 11/20/22

 Generally speaking, clicking an enemy’s healthbar or model to try to cast spells is going to be a problem.
 Often they will be surrounded with allies, and unless you have a specific setup so that you can click through allied healthbars and bodies, you’re going to click on them from time to time.
 By default, press Tab to cycle through enemies in front of you.
 (There are other addons and setups that may be more accurate, but if you click enemies as a rule, this is a good base.)
 Especially in a fight where you have to cycle between a small number of targets, tab-targetting will help you immensely.
 It does lose its value when you have tons of add spawns (think Hivemind with the little bugs).
 Feel free to repeat the previous exercises in the Keyboard turning section using tab-targeting.

 Right-click-dragging and left-click-dragging will both reposition your camera.
 However, right-clicking also repositions your character model.
 Left-click-dragging only moves your camera.
 While casting spells at the dummy, left-click-drag your screen so you’re facing your character.
 You haven’t moved, but now you can see the angry face that your character makes when it attacks or casts spells.
 Left-click-drag will give you a good vantage point for mechanics in some fights or dungeons.
-Consider the orb-maze in Temple of Sethraliss or the lasers in Heroic Taloc.
+Consider the horrible camera angles in Grimrail Depot; left-click-dragging your camera to see, without changing the facing of your character (and thus cancelling casts or attacks) is invaluable.
 Moving your camera without moving your character will help you successfully execute these mechanics.

 We have no idea how, but some people play the game without sounds enabled.
 You people are a mystery.
 The game has constant buzzings, warnings, and other effects when things are going on around you.
 “But those are annoying!”
 Well…that’s kind of the purpose, isn’t it?
 Game sounds tell us when we need to dodge mechanics, when an enemy is powering up, when we’re out of range, when spells are uncastable, and so much more.